encryptedninja/command-center/README.md

 * To save rules to a file at /etc/iptables/rules.v4 `iptables-save > /path/to/file`
 * To restore rules run `iptables-restore < /path/to/file`
 * To redirect traffice from an incoming connection to 192.168.9.12 on port t51666 tcp to a NAT 10.10.10.10 port tcp 51666: `iptables -t nat -A PREROUTING -p tcp --dport 51666 -j DNAT --to-destination 10.10.10.10:51666
-`
+* to list chains with line numbers: `iptables -L INPUT --line-numbers`
+* to delete a rule by it's number: `iptables -D INPUT 3` `

 ## John